victoria-parker/digital-business-card/README.md

-# Scrimba Project - React Info Site
+# Scrimba Project - React Digital Business Card

 This is a project built with React from the [Scrimba](https://scrimba.com/learn/learnreact) React course.
 Feedback and questions are welcome!